haleem-akmal/mern-crud/README.md

 # MERN CRUD

-This is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed for managing hardware shop inventory.
+This is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed for managing inventory and profile.
 This project has been migrated from local file uploads to support cloud-based storage using **Cloudinary** and is deployed live on the web.

 ## 🚀 Live Demo & Repository